Links

 If you wish to remove the Azure DevOps integration for the organization:

-The Azure DevOps integration is disconnected and no longer available to any projects within that organization.
+After all connections are removed, the Azure DevOps integration is disconnected and no longer available for any projects within that organization.